-- A broad range of baking and broiling modes-up to eight cooking modes in all-to make even your most challenging baking projects a - Strong, wear-resistant glass ceramic surface for excellent cleanability - Split baking and broiling elements-which reduces preheating time and provides greater control and more even heating - A reversing fan which is two times larger than most on the market this allows you to cook foods more thoroughly and evenly-even when baking large quantities - Four convection modes offering greater air circulation to shorten cooking times and cook foods more evenly - Three broiling modes including a new low-broil mode for delicate broiling and top-browning - A profiled, concealed bake element for easier cleaning - This appliance is certified by Star-K to meet strict regulations in conjunction with specific instructions found on www.star-k.org
+- A broad range of baking and broiling modes-up to eight cooking modes in all-to make even your most challenging baking projects a success. - Exclusive one-piece tooled and porcelainized cooking surface contains spills for easy cleaning. - Split baking and broiling elements-which reduces preheating time and provides greater control and more even heating. - A reversing convection fan which is two times larger than most on the market-this allows you to cook foods more thoroughly and evenly-even when baking large quantities. - Four convection modes offering greater air circulation to shorten cooking times and cook foods more evenly. - Three broiling modes including a new low-broil mode for delicate broiling and top-browning. - A profiled, concealed bake element for easier cleaning. - This appliance is certified by Star-K to meet strict regulations in conjunction with specific instructions found on www.star-k.org

-Professional Range Features (VESC530-4B)
+Range Features (DSCD Self-Cleaning)